 Is the theme actively maintained?

 Quite possibly the most well-known starter theme, Underscores definitely fits the bill as a barebones product.
-Styles and scripts are fairly minimal (there is a simple mobile navigation script included) so you won’t be inundated with bloated code.
+Styles and scripts are fairly minimal (a simple mobile navigation script is included), so you won’t be inundated with bloated code.

 Activating the theme as-is will literally give you a blank page.
 This one is yours to customize in any way you choose.
 Built by the team at Automattic, you can rest assured that this theme is built the “WordPress Way.”
 Looking for more robust features?
 Check out the wd_s fork.